izengmac/WeatherApp/README.md

 # WeatherApp
-a client project for a weather application that recommends clothes depending on weather Sure, here's an example of a README.md file for an Expo app:
+weather application that recommends clothes depending on weather Sure, here's an example of a README.md file for an Expo app:

 ```markdown